monostream/emporium-docs/guides/homeserver/initial-setup.md

 kubectl get nodes
 ```

-We recommend to merge the kubeconfig into the existing one.
+To understand how to handle kubeconfig [this article](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) helps.

 ## Add a new node to the cluster